 This fundraiser, originally set at $10,000 to help other victims, has now been reorganised to help us rebuild Wild 2 Free and continue the work we were all doing to help native animals (mostly kangaroos), and the odd farm animal.

-The new goal is $80,000.
-The truth is we need more, but given so many others are suffering through similar circumstances, we urge you to also donate to Wildlife Rescue South Coast, who will be taking over Rae’s original wildlife feeding program for other affected areas, on behalf of Rae
+Given so many others are suffering through similar circumstances, we urge you to also donate to Wildlife Rescue South Coast, who will be taking over Rae’s original wildlife feeding program for other affected areas, on behalf of Rae